Viral envelope: Effects on pathogenicity

-The envelopes are typically derived from portions of the host cell membranes (phospholipids and proteins), but include some viral glycoproteins.
-One of the main parts of human pathogenic viruses is glycoprotein.
-They have been shown to play significant roles in immunity and infection.
-Viral glycoproteins, a new class of cellular inhibitory proteins has been discovered.
-These include the E3 ubiquitin ligases of the membrane-associated RING-CH (MARCH) family, which among other things, inhibits the expression of cell surface proteins implicated in adaptive immunity.
-Being made up mostly of host membrane, the viral envelope can also have the proteins associated with the host cell within their membrane after budding.
-Many enveloped viruses mature by budding at the plasma membrane, which allows them to be discharged from infected cells.
-During this procedure, viral transmembrane proteins, also known as "spike" proteins, are integrated into membrane vesicles containing viral core components.
-For a very long time, it was thought that the spike proteins, which are necessary for infectivity, were directly incorporated into the viral core through their cytoplasmic domains.
-Recent research suggests that while such direct interactions may be what causes the budding of alphaviruses, this may not be the case for retroviruses and negative strand RNA viruses.
-These viruses can form bud particles even in the absence of spike proteins by relying only on viral core components.
-The spike proteins can occasionally be produced as virus-like particles without the viral core.
-Therefore, optimal budding and release may be dependent on a coordinated "push-and-pull" action between core and spike, where oligomerization of both components is essential.
-They may help viruses avoid the host immune system.
-TAM receptor tyrosine kinases increase phagocytic clearance of apoptotic cells and inhibit immunological responses brought on by Toll-like receptors and type I interferons when they are activated by the ligands Gas6 and Protein S. (IFNs).
-The phospholipid phosphatidylserine may be seen on the membranes of several enveloped viruses, which they employ to bind Gas6 and Protein S to activate TAM receptors.
-Ligand-coated viruses stimulate type I IFN signaling, activate TAM receptors on dendritic cells (DCs), and suppress type II IFN signaling to circumvent host defenses and advance infection.
-TAM-deficient DCs exhibit type I IFN responses that are more pronounced than those of wild-type cells in response to viral exposure.
+Envelopes may help viruses avoid the host immune system.
+TAM receptor tyrosine kinases increase phagocytic clearance of apoptotic cells and inhibit immunological responses brought on by Toll-like receptors and type I interferons (IFNs) when they are activated by the ligands Gas6 and Protein S. The phospholipid phosphatidylserine may be seen on the membranes of several enveloped viruses, which they employ to bind Gas6 and Protein S to activate TAM receptors.

+Ligand-coated viruses stimulate type I IFN signaling, activate TAM receptors on dendritic cells (DCs), and suppress type II interferon signaling to circumvent host defenses and advance infection.TAM-deficient DCs exhibit type I IFN responses that are more pronounced than those of wild-type cells in response to viral exposure.
 As a result, flaviviruses and pseudo typed retroviruses have a harder time infecting TAM-deficient DCs, albeit infection can be brought back by type I IFN antibodies.
 A TAM kinase inhibitor, meanwhile, prevents infection of wild-type DCs.
 TAM receptors, which are potential targets for therapy, are thereby activated by viruses to reduce type I IFN signaling.
 Glycoproteins on the surface of the envelope serve to identify and bind to receptor sites on the host's membrane.
 The particular set of viral proteins are engaged in a series of structural changes.
 When these changes are set/finished, there is then and only then, fusion with the host membrane.
 These glycoproteins mediate the interaction between virion and host cell, typically initiating the fusion between the viral envelope and the host's cellular membrane.
 In some cases, the virus with an envelope will form an endosome within the host cell.
 There are three main types of viral glycoproteins: Envelope proteins, membrane proteins, and spike proteins (E, M, and S).
 The viral envelope then fuses with the host's membrane, allowing the capsid and viral genome to enter and infect the host.